-To minimize the bias of self-report evaluations, Fazio (2001) developed an affective priming paradigm to investigate automatic stimulus evaluation.
-In a typical affective priming study, an affective/evaluative relation between the prime and target is manipulated, and participants are asked to respond on the basis of a particular feature (e.g., emotional or non-emotional) of the target stimuli.
-A common finding in this paradigm is that performance is typically faster and more accurate when a prime and target are congruent and have the same emotional information (e.g., "flower"-"wedding") compared with when they are incongruent and have different emotional information (e.g., "party' -"corpse").
-This performance has been called an affective priming effect (for reviews, see Fazio, 2001; Klauer & Musch, 2003).
-Crucially, such an effect shows that the emotional information of stimuli can be implicitly and automatically evaluated.
-The affective priming effect can typically be explained by hypotheses of the spreading of activation (Fazio, 2001) or response competition (Spruyt et al., 2007).
-Throughout the history of investigations of affective priming, many studies have investigated the effects of valence and arousal on affective priming in various cognitive tasks because valence and arousal were identified as the most basic dimensions of emotional information (Russell, 2003).
-What is still unclear, however, is whether valence and arousal have similar effects on target processing.
+48 To minimize the bias of self-report evaluation, Fazio, Sanbonmatsu, Powell, and Kardes 49 (1986) developed an affective priming paradigm to investigate automatic stimulus evaluation.
+In 50 a typical affective priming study, an affective/evaluative relation between the prime and target is 51 manipulated and, participants are asked to respond on the basis of some feature (emotional or non-52 emotional) of the targets.
+A common finding using this paradigm is that performance is typically 53 faster and more accurate when a prime and target are congruent and have had the same emotional 54 information (e.g., "flower" - "wedding"; congruent) compared to when they are incongruent and have-had a different emotional information (e.g., "party" - "corpse"; incongruent).
+This 55 56 performance has been called affective priming effect (for reviews, see Fazio, 2001; Klauer & 57 Musch, 2003).
+Crucially, such an effect shows that emotional information of stimuli can be 58 implicitly and automatically evaluated.

+59 Typically, affective priming effect can be explained by either spreading of activation (Fazio, 60 2001), response competition (Spruyt, Hermans, De Houwer, Vandromme, & Eelen, 2007), or 61 density hypothesis (Unkelbach, Fiedler, Bayer, Stegmüller, & Danner, 2008).
+Throughout the 62 history of studies on affective priming, many studies have investigated effects of valence and 63 arousal to affective priming in various cognitive tasks, because valence and arousal were identified 64 as the most basic dimensions of emotional information (Russell, 2003).
+Remaining Still unclear, 65 however, is whether valence and arousal have similar effects on target processing.

-Much experimental evidence has revealed the influence of primed valence and arousal on affective priming (Zhang et al., 2006; Zhang, Kong & Jiang, 2012; Herring et al., 2011; Herring et al., 2015; Hinojosa et al., 2009; Hinojosa, Méndez-Bértolo & Pozo, 2012).
-For instance, a series of studies by Zhang et al. (2006) and Zhang, Kong & Jiang (2012) suggested that the participants responded faster in valence (arousal) congruent trials than in valence (arousal)-incongruent trials in a valence decision task.
-Moreover, previous studies suggest that the affective priming effect of positive primes differs from negative primes (e.g., Pan et al., 2016; Kissler & Koessler, 2011; Spruyt et al., 2007; Rossell & Nobre, 2004; Aguado et al., 2018).
-For example, Yao & Wang (2013) reported that a significant affective priming effect was observed with positive primes but not with negative primes in a lexical decision-priming task.
+66 Much experimental evidence indicates has revealed the influence of primed valence and/or 67 arousal on affective priming (Steinbeis & Koelsch, 2009; Zhang, Lawson, Guo, & Jiang, 2006; 68 Zhang, Kong, & Jiang, 2012; Herring, Taylor, White, & Crites, 2011; Herring, White, Jabeen, 69 Song, & Crites, 2015; Hinojosa, Carretié, Méndez-Bértolo, Míguez, & Pozo, 2009; Hinojosa, 70 Méndez-Bértolo, & Pozo, 2012; Gibbons, 2009; Li & Lu, 2014).
+For instance, a series of studies 71 by Zhang et al. (2006; 2012) suggested that the participants responded faster in valence(arousal) 72 congruent trials than in valence(arousal)-incongruent trials in a valence decision task.
+Moreover, 73 previous studies suggest that the affective priming effect of positive primes differs from negative 74 primes (e.g., Pan, Shi, Lu, Wu, Xue, & Li, 2016; Kissler & Koessler, 2011; Spruyt et al., 2007; 75 Rossell & Nobre, 2004; Rossell, Shapleske, & David, 2000; Sass, Sachs, Huber, Gauggel, & Kircher, 2012; Aguado, Martínez-García, Solís-Olce, Dieguez-Risco, & Hinojosa, 2018).
+For 76 example, Yao and Wang (2013) suggested that when abstract words with positive-valence, rather than negative, valence that were used as primes had obvious priming effects in a lexical decisionpriming task.